 The Unknown City were once a mighty coastal city, with many magnificent buildings of black marble.
-Now little of the old glory remains - there are no surviving walls more than a few feet high.
-The ruins are a well -known site, and have been thoroughly picked over and explored.
-Nothing obvious of value remains.
+Now little of the old glory remains, there are no surviving walls more than a few feet high.
+The ruins are a well-known site, and have been thoroughly picked over and explored.
+Nothing obvious of value remains, though a few oddments do turn up from time to time.
+These oddments were traded or hoarded in the village.

-Amongst the ruins is a small wooden fishing village of simple huts nestled around a larger hall - the village of Tetronis.
+Amongst the ruins is a small wooden fishing village of simple huts nestled around a larger hall- the village of Tetronis.
+They have been known to trade in trinkets from the ruins and provide services to explorers.
 However, on the approach to the village it becomes clear that there is something terribly wrong.
 There is little sign of activity, and some of the huts are no more than smoking ruins.

-Worse, there is danger of meeting a patrol made of of those who have done this to the village (below).
+Worse, there is danger of meeting a patrol made of those who have done this to the village (below).